From Burnout to Brilliance: How Creative Adaptive Intelligence Transforms the Way We Grow

 By every outer measure, I was thriving: a flourishing photography business, a growing brand, a vibrant community.
 But inside, I was eroding.
 No boundaries.
 No rhythm.
 No pause.

 I wasn’t living the regenerative principles I preached.
-So I stepped away from THRIV—not out of anger or defeat, but sheer emptiness.
+So I stepped away from Thriv, not out of anger or defeat, but sheer emptiness.

-I called it burnout.
+Then I called it burnout.
 Now I call it compost.

-Walking away became my slow decomposition—the necessary breakdown of everything that no longer served: the over-giving, the constant performing, the endless output.
+Walking away became my slow decomposition, the necessary breakdown of everything that no longer served: the over-giving, the constant performing, the endless output.
 Beneath that noise, something alive was still breathing.

 Remembering What Was Always There